Northern leaf blight disease (Exserohilum turcicum) is a yield-limiting disease that affects maize crops.

 (9 = Resistant, 1 = Susceptible)

-Planting maize on time can help it grow faster than the disease spreads, reducing severe damage.
+Timely planting helps maize grow faster than the disease can spread, reducing the risk of severe damage.
 Late-planted maize is more vulnerable because it gets infected earlier when plants are smaller.
-However, in severe outbreaks, both early- and late-planted maize can still be heavily affected.

 Approved foliar fungicides are available to help control or suppress northern leaf blight development.